 Employers purchase workers’ compensation insurance to cover injuries and illnesses that employees might experience while performing their work-related duties.
 Each state manages its own separate workers’ compensation program to provide benefits to people who live and work in the state.
 Individual state programs will involve unique benefit laws and coverage.
 Most coverage includes expenses from medical care for an illness or injury, compensation for permanent disability, replacing lost income, any costs for retraining once an employee returns to work, and survivor benefits when employees lose their lives on the job.
 Workers’ compensation law states that employees cannot engage in litigation against an employer if they collect workers’ compensation benefits.
 These benefits do not extend to damages for pain and suffering.

-At the Law Firm of Flora Templeton Stuart, the personal injury lawyers we know we’re not the only lawyers serving Tennessee and Kentucky.
+At the Flora Templeton Stuart Injury Accident Lawyer, the personal injury lawyers we know we’re not the only lawyers serving Tennessee and Kentucky.
 But if you’re looking for a law firm that will fight for you like family, you’ve found your lawyers.
 From meeting you in your home within 24 hours of every call, to providing case updates every two weeks, our success depends on your satisfaction.